f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/06-Module.md

 ...
 ~~~

-This is saying that we can run this module in any context for which `r` has the effects from `BaseEffs`, `TxEffs`, `BankEffs`, and `NameserviceEffs`.
+This is saying that we can run this module in any context for which `r` has the effects from  `NameserviceEffs`, `BankEffs`, `TxEffs`, and `BaseEffs`.
 This is how we explicitly declare global effect dependencies for a module, by using the constraint system.

 Other than that, there is nothing really to note.
 We are just collecting the pieces we have already defined in one place.